Britefury/batchup/README.md

 - iterating over subsets identified by indices
 - including sample indices in the mini-batches
 - infinite batch iteration; an iterator that generates batches endlessly
+- sample weighting to alter likelihood of samples (e.g. to compensate for class imbalance)
 - iterating over two data sets simultaneously where their sizes differ (e.g. for semi-supervised learning)
 - iterating over data sets that are NOT stored as NumPy arrays (e.g. on disk or generated on the fly)
 - parallel processing to speed up iteration where loading/preparing samples could be slow